Mission and Goals

 All graduate courses offered by the University of Montevallo are acceptable for credit as requirements or electives applicable to at least one University degree or certificate.

 Some departments at the University of Montevallo offer cross-listed graduate and undergraduate courses.
 In these cases, the department maintains a significant difference between undergraduate and graduate instruction.
 This difference is indicated clearly in course syllabi.
 Graduate students are expected to produce acceptable levels of research and/or performance through activities such as independent research, outside readings, and more comprehensive examinations.
 A graduate student who took a course for undergraduate credit may not take the cross-listed course for graduate credit.
 Cross-listed special topic courses will be evaluated for credit as topics change.

 The evaluation of graduate instruction is addressed annually as a part of the faculty performance review.
 Students are provided an opportunity to give feedback on the quality of instruction through the student course evaluation process.

 Alternative Delivery Formats

-Graduate courses offered in non-traditional formats (e.g., concentrated or abbreviated time periods) are designed to ensure sufficient opportunity for preparation, reflection, and analysis of the subject matter with at least one calendar week of reflection and analysis for students for each semester hour of credit awarded.
-Levels of student knowledge and competencies are equivalent to those for courses delivered in traditional formats.
+Graduate courses offered in concentrated or abbreviated periods are designed to ensure sufficient opportunity for preparation, reflection, and analysis of the subject matter with at least one calendar week of reflection and analysis for students for each semester hour of credit awarded.
+Expectations for levels of student knowledge and competencies in graduate courses offered through distance, hybrid, or online are equivalent to those for courses delivered in traditional formats.